FBI, Homeland Security warn about threats to law enforcement after Trump search

 Trump supporters, including many Republican lawmakers, have echoed those claims and lashed out at the FBI and Justice Department.
 House Minority Leader Kevin McCarthy, for instance, accused the department of being politically weaponized.

-Attorney General Merrick Garland and FBI Director Christopher have both pushed back against the allegations.
+Attorney General Merrick Garland and FBI Director Christopher Wray have both pushed back against the allegations.

 In his only public remarks since the search, Garland called the attacks "unfounded" and said the people who work at the FBI and Justice Department are "dedicated, patriotic public servants."